dingherself/phil-324/handouts/09-bostock.md

         originalism:

-        -   *Expectation originalism*: Title VII means what the law makers *expected* to mean.
+        -   *Expectation originalism*: Title VII means what the law makers *expected* it to mean.
 That is, "discrimination because of sex" means "discrimination that we take to be discrimination because of sex."